Frvetz/FS22_RealisticDamageSystem/README.md

 - adapted Russian translation
 - added more objects to the pallet
 - fixed problem where the vehicle damage did not represent the rds damages (when vehicle damage was added by another mod)
+- fixed multiplayer problem where a new rds damage added vehicle damage multiple times

 [⤴️ Go to top / ⤴️ Nach oben springen](#top)